tstrat/graphql-afternoon/README.md

 # Project Summary

 In this project, we'll create a graphql back-end for an ecommerce site.
 Our goal will be to have a functioning cart that we can add items to, retrieve items from, edit quantities, and remove items from.
 In addition, we should be able to access products and specific products.
+If you need a reminder on structuring your mutations, queries, or other items, checkout the graphql-yoga documentation and the howtographql documentation.

 ## Step 1